pgiitu/westerosBudget/README.md

 The app takes in the data from the JsonBlobApi.
 The link to the data is: The link to data is: https://jsonblob.com/563e061ce4b01190df3ef64a

+You can clone the repo: git clone --recursive https://github.com/pgiitu/westerosBudget.git

 Features:

 1. Allows user to see a list of transactions fetched from the API